Scripture Reference: Luke 1:39-45; 2:1-21

 Mary was about to have a baby, but her child was the Son of God, not the son of Joseph.
 This fact is very clear in Luke and in Matthew 1:18-25.

 Probably the inn was overcrowded because many descendants of David had come to register.
-Mary and Joseph found a quieter place to camp, a place where animals were kept.
-The animals’ feed box became a crib for Mary’s child.
+Mary and Joseph found themselves in a more unusual place to stay, a room where animals were kept.
+The animals’ feed box became a cot (crib) for Mary’s child.
 The cloths were the usual clothes for a new baby.
-They wrapped him more tightly than modern babies are wrapped.
+They would have wrapped him more tightly than modern babies are wrapped.

 There was much pastureland near Bethlehem.
 Several flocks of sheep might be brought together at night so each shepherd could take his turn at standing watch while the others slept.
 The watchmen guarded the sheep against wild animals or human thieves.
 In the dark night the angel suddenly stood close by them, with the light of God’s glory shining all around.
 The angel didn’t want to frighten them.
 He came to bring good news for them and for everybody else.

 Christ was the descriptive title given to the Saviour whom Isaiah had promised; it means “Anointed One.”
-For hundreds of years the Jewish people had been hoping for the Saviour God had promised, and now He had arrived!
+For hundreds of years the Jewish people had been hoping for the “Anointed One” God had promised, and now He had arrived!

 The angel knew the shepherds would want to see the Saviour, so he told them how they would know when they had found Him.
 There may have been other babies wrapped in cloths in Bethlehem, but probably only one had a manger for his bed.
 A crowd of angels appeared as suddenly as the first one had come.